Lucky4Luuk/stardust/stardust_sdvx/README.md

 | 2     | u16   | Y location    |
 | 2     | u16   | Z location    |
 | 2     | u16   | Padding       |

+## Recommendations
+Here's some advice for those implementing support for SDVX files.
+Keep in mind none of this is required!
+- Sort your voxel list by their raw value before saving.
+Simply sort them low to high, based on the internal unsigned 32 bit number representing the voxel.
+This way you can consistently get the same file, and if everyone does this, get the same file as others.